jjcermeno/chuck-norris-jjcermeno/README.md

+### Backend Code Challenge

+We'd like you to complete a short programming exercise.
+You can use any programming language.
+This test should take you around 4-5 hours.
+Don't worry if you finish faster, or if it takes you a little longer, as being comfortable with the tooling matters.
+As you've been told, we'd like you to send your work to us in the following 7 days.

+**Instructions**
+Develop a Chuck Norris fact search application.
+Your source of information will be this API: [https://api.chucknorris.io/](https://api.chucknorris.io/)

+**Requirements**

+- No login is required.
+- Users will be able to search by:
+    - Words
+    - Categories
+    - Randomly
+- Results will be paginated.
+- Each search (and the results) will be stored in a database.
+- The user will be able to (optionally) enter his/her email address to receive the search results.
+- The app will be available both in English and Spanish.
+Only the app itself, the results of the API queries don’t need to be translated and can be presented in English.
+- The design of the web page and the emails are completely up to you.
+- The data model and the database technology are up to you as well.
+- Any other functionality can be added if desired.
+- Notes
+    - Please submit your solution and any notes as a Git repository (GitHub, Gitlab, etc)
+    - Let us know how to run your solution and its tests (README)

 ## Before coding

 After reading carefully the coding challenge proposal I started to think about it.
 At first glance it was kind of easy and quite straightforward.
 The following this is what I understood and some of the ideas I started to have on how I could solve it (it may change later, I will document it anyway):